This page contains information about the AACOMAS Application Service but does not contain application instructions. To successfully submit your

-You are required to report to AACOMAS all institutions attended, including but not limited to: college-level courses taken in high school, summer courses, community college courses, military institutions, postbaccalaureate, graduate, and doctoral work, study abroad, foreign work, etc. Failure to report an institution runs the risk of your application being undelivered back to you by our verification staff who will require you to report and provide a transcript for the missing program.
+You are required to report to AACOMAS all institutions attended, including but not limited to: college-level courses taken in high school, summer courses, community college courses, military institutions, postbaccalaureate, graduate, and doctoral work, study abroad, foreign work, etc. Failure to report an institution or any courses taken at an institution runs the risk of your application being undelivered back to you by our verification staff who will require you to report and provide a transcript for the missing institution or course(s).
 This can significantly delay the processing of your application.

 You must request the registrar of each U.S. institution you have attended to submit one complete set of official transcripts directly to AACOMAS.
-Include all institutions in foreign countries and U.S. territories and possessions that are operated by U.S. institutions.
-If an official transcript is unavailable, a letter of explanation from that school is required.
+Include all institutions in foreign countries, U.S. territories, and possessions that are operated by U.S. institutions.
 Student copies of transcripts or copies sent by the applicant are not acceptable.
-Requests should be made to the registrar of each U.S. institution you have attended.
 Transfer credit(s) appearing on a transcript cannot be accepted in lieu of an original transcript from the institution where the coursework was completed.
-See instructions for more details on Study Abroad Programs, Canadian Transcripts and Other Foreign Transcripts.
+See the online AACOMAS instructions for more details on submitting Foreign, French Canadian, Study Abroad, and Overseas transcripts.

-Transcripts should be sent (U.S. Mail or expedited delivery service) to:
+Transcripts should be sent (via U.S. Mail or expedited delivery service) to: